What Are The Benefits Of Psychodynamic Therapy?

 • Interpersonal psychotherapy – This therapy is usually time-based and designed to address interpersonal interactions.

 Psychodynamic therapy is practiced by many health care professionals, such as school counselors, psychiatrists, psychologists, therapists, psychiatric counselors, family therapists, divorce therapists, clinical psychologists, psychiatrists, and others.
+It is also often combined with other therapeutic techniques as part of a holistic approach, such as cognitive behavioral therapy or other types of behavioral therapy.

 There are many other psychodynamic therapies; a trained therapist can help you choose which one may be right for you.
 Sometimes, elements from several different therapies may be combined to create a custom psychodynamic therapy.
 The classic image of a client lying down on the couch and being questioned by a psychiatrist can display traditional psychodynamic therapy, in which the psychiatrist questions and writes down notes while probing through the past for answers to the present.
 This tends to be the most basic form of psychodynamic therapy, and it may still be the most popular form used today.